Published By Faith Stewart at August 31st, 2018

 If you miss a payment one month, you are then either playing catch up and have to make up for it the next month, which will put you short on cash again.
 It is a vicious cycle.

 Here is the key.
-Build business credit before you need business credit.
+Build business credit for ultimate success before you need business credit.
 Then when you need the larger loan for expansion or want the business credit card with lower interest and cash back, you already have the credit in place to get the best terms.

 Pretend you are the neighborhood watch for your own credit.
 You should keep an eye on things continuously.
 The easiest way to do this is with a credit monitoring service.
 Most of them offer access to your score and what is affecting it at any time and update at least monthly.